 The Test Environment and Establishing Controls

 The most important thing that you must do is create a testing environment that protects the integrity of the data.
 That means that the exact identical conditions must exist for not only each ammunition, but for each shot fired as well.
-If there is a 5 mph wind blowing in varying directions, your test may not be conclusive.
+If there is a 25 mph wind blowing in varying directions, your test may not be conclusive.
 Also important is that you test the ammo performance at 50 yds., or the longest range you ever might fire.

 The most ideal environment would include the use of a machine rest, a gadget that almost eliminates the human factor in the testing.
-If, and only if, mounted properly and operated correctly, shot-to-shot conditions are almost identical.
+The Ransom International Master Series Rest, as shown on the right is, and has always been, the standard in bench accuracy testing for pistols.
+If, and only if, the rest is mounted properly and the pistol is secured and operated correctly, shot-to-shot conditions are almost identical.
 If one is not available, as in my own testing, an alternative system is to install a 6X or higher power telescopic sight upon your pistol, and fire from a secure, adjustable pistol rest.
-It is foolish to think that you can get accurate results with a red dot sight, regardless of the size of its dot, or by using a sandbag rest!
-That would be just a waste of time and ammunition.

 Ruger on Rest Target Board